From knocking out fleas and ticks to fighting the havoc of hairballs, these simple, all-natural remedies are both planet and pet approved.

 Tidy housekeeping can do a lot to keep the flea community down.
 Frequently vacuum your pet’s favorite hang-out spot, launder pet blankets, towels and beds, and keep the floor clean with a natural disinfectant.

-5. Feed Flea Babies to the Worms
+5. Feed flea babies to the worms

-Beneficial nematode worms, available at garden shops and pet stores, like to eat flea larva.
+Morbid as it may sound, beneficial nematode worms, available at garden shops and pet stores, like to eat flea larva.
 Keeping them in the garden can help keep outdoor flea populations controlled.

 Rose geranium essential oil is successful for repelling ticks from dogs, apply a few dabs to your dog’s collar.
 (Not recommended for cats.)